 This is almost a typical master detail query, which joins

-to inventory
+film to inventory over

-to find out how many copies of each film
+film_id to find out how many copies of each film

 exist in the inventory.
 As an extra criterion, we filter out